hexgnu/linkedin/README.markdown

 ### Authenticate

-LinkedIn's API uses Oauth for authentication.
-Luckily, the LinkedIn gem hides most of the gory details from you.
+LinkedIn's API uses OAuth 2.0 for authentication.
+Luckily, this gem hides most of the gory details from you.

+The gory details can be found [here](https://developer.linkedin.com/documents/authentication)

+For legacy support of LinkedIn's OAuth 1.0a api, refer to the [pengwynn/linkedin](https://github.com/pengwynn/linkedin) gem.

 ```ruby
 require 'rubygems'